 - 1. Pre-Approval of Research Proposals: Before beginning their research, students must submit a detailed proposal that outlines their research questions, methodology, and expected contributions to their field.
-These proposals are reviewed by a committee to ensure they meet the criteria for originality and depth required at the MSc level. - Use of Plagiarism Detection Software: All submitted dissertations undergo rigorous plagiarism checks using advanced software, TurnitIn, to ensure the originality of the submitted work.
-This helps in maintaining the integrity and uniqueness of research conducted under our institution's name.
+These proposals are reviewed by a committee to ensure they meet the criteria for originality and depth required at the MSc level. - 2.
+Use of Plagiarism Detection Software: All submitted dissertations undergo rigorous plagiarism checks using advanced software, Turnitln, to ensure the originality of the submitted work.
+This helps in maintaining the integrity and uniqueness of research conducted under our institution's name. - 3.
+Evaluation Rubric with Specific Metrics: We employ a detailed evaluation rubric that assesses various aspects of the dissertation: - Originality and Innovation: The extent to which the dissertation presents new findings or approaches within the field and the ability to publish in journals or present at conferences. - Application of Ideas: How effectively the student has applied theoretical concepts to solve practical problems or to explore new areas of research and the ability to critically analyse existing literature, methodologies and findings to develop well-reasoned arguments and conclusions.